Language Servers

 https://github.com/joe-re/sql-language-server ↗

-npm i -g sql-language-server
+npm i -g sql-language-serverlanguages.toml setting

 [language-server.sql-language-server]command = "sql-language-server"args = ["up", "--method", "stdio"]

-- Note: There is also https://github.com/sqls-server/sqls ↗ written in Go
+[[language]]name = "sql"language-servers = [ "sql-language-server" ]- Note: There is also https://github.com/sqls-server/sqls ↗ written in Go

 TailwindCSS